juliantroeps/search-everything-fork/readme.txt

 == Changelog ==

 = 8.2.1 =
+* Formatting

+= 8.2.1 =
 * This fixes a problem where $terms with no elements led to broken SQL code.
-This is the case in a wordpress installation with woocommerce plugin installed.
+This is the case in a WordPress installation with WooCommerce plugin installed.
 Searching for orders led to broken SQL code because apparently the $terms array contains no elements in this case.

 = 8.2 =
 * Removed external search because Zemata API doesn't seem to be available anymore which caused a fatal error on post publish